pnsaeta/p064/docs/FO-FourierSeries.md

 <p class="mycap" markdown="1">Near a point of discontinuity in the first derivative, the rate of convergence is slower, although still significantly faster than in the first example.</p>

 ## Now what?

+1. Have them work out some series of varying symmetry
+2. Have them confirm appropriate orthogonality integrals
+3. Investigate the root-mean-square difference between the truncated series and the original function as a function of the number of terms in the series? (i.e., rate of convergence)
+4. Evaluate Gibbs overshoot.
+5. Analytic investigation of the role discontinuity in the $$n$$th derivative on the rate of convergence?
+6.